 If you want to understand your own trances better – and how to break free -order your copy now!

-I was reading this at the time I had my spiritual awakening experience.
+I was reading this around the time I had my spiritual awakening experience.
 Whether it mentally ripened me for such an experience, I don’t know, but to this day it remains one of my favourites.